CFL's Most Outstanding Canadian Award

 The Most Outstanding Canadian Award is annually awarded to the best Canadian player in the Canadian Football League.
 The two nominees for the award are the Lew Hayman Trophy winner from the East Division, and the Dr. Beattie Martin Trophy winner from the West Division.
 The winner of the award is chosen by the Football Reporters of Canada since 1954.
 Players born outside Canada may win the award if they become citizens and attain National status.

 Player achievements

-The most wins by a player is four, for both Russ Jackson (completed in the 1969) and Tony Gabriel (completed in 1978).
+The most wins by a player is four, for both Russ Jackson (completed in 1969) and Tony Gabriel (completed in 1978).

 The first two-time winner, and also the first to win the award in two consecutive seasons, is Normie Kwong, in 1955 and 1956.
 The first three-time winner is Jackson, achieved as of 1966, while Gabriel is the only player to win three consecutive awards, from 1976 through 1978.